Cohomological representations for real reductive groups: Notation and Preliminaries

-We next review infinitesimal character which are associated both for $(\g,K)$-modules as well as for $L$- and $A$-parameters.
-Its importance for cohomological representations, in particular for the present work, cannot be over-emphasized.
+We next review infinitesimal character which has meaning both for $(\g,K)$-modules as well as for $L$- and $A$-parameters.
+Its importance for cohomological representations, in particular for the present work, cannot be overemphasized.

 Recall that by the well-known Harish-Chandra homomorphism theorem, the center $\Zk(\g)$ of the enveloping algebra $\Uk(\g)$ of $\g$ is isomorphic to the Weyl group invariants in the enveloping algebra of a maximal torus $\t$ inside $\g$.
 This center $\Zk(\g)$ operates on any irreducible $(\g,K)$-module $\pi$ by a character $\chi_\pi$, called the infinitesimal character of the representation $\pi$.
 By the Harish-Chandra homomorphism theorem, we thus get a character $\chi_\pi: \U(\t)^W \rightarrow \C$, an algebra homomorphism, which is equivalent to a linear form $\ell_\pi: \t \rightarrow \C$ which is well-defined up to the action of $W$ on $\t$.
 If $\pi$ is a finite dimensional highest weight module of $\g$ of highest weight $\lambda: \t \rightarrow \C$ (for a fixed Borel subalgebra $\b$ containing $\t$), then the infinitesimal character of $\pi$ is $\lambda +\rho$ where $\rho$ is half the sum of positive roots for $(\b,\t)$.